cfjedimaster/loopbackauth0extend/readme.md

 * remove my keys from the views
 * make the keys in the views + loopback op handle be something that can be set in a file and read into the app - making it easier for the user to test.
+* set up the user keys in the LB user model to demonstrate multi-tenant